Shhuffle/cocotb_env/README.md

 -  **Design description** is available in the `designInfo` file inside the project folder.

 ### 🔹 8-bit ALU
-- Supports basic arithmetic and logical operations.
+- Supports basic arithmetic +,-,/,* for 8 bit data.
 - Uses random test vectors for functional verification.
 -  **Design description** available in `designInfo`.